PieKing1215/InvMove-Forge/README.md

 Tested on
 Forge 31.2.31 for MC 1.15.2,
 Forge 28.2.23 for MC 1.14.4,
+Forge 14.23.5.2854 for MC 1.12.2,
 on both singleplayer and multiplayer.

 The mod is licensed under the [GNU General Public License v3.0](LICENSE.md)

 ## Upcoming
 More mod compatibilities, bug fixes, and code cleanup will come as v0.4.X.<br>
-Once it's stable and has a good amount of compatibilities, it'll become v1.0.0.<br>
+Once it's stable and has a good amount of compatibilities, it'll become v1.0.0.
-Backport for 1.12 is being worked on.